-There are three main research questions:
+There are four research questions:

-- 1) Whether the programme boosts pupil's academic achievement; - 2) Whether the programme improves pupils' well-being, measured by the Child Health Questionnaire (CHQ-87); - 3) Whether any impact of the programme on academic attainment is moderated by its impact on well-being; and - 4) Whether there is a differential impact on disadvantaged pupils (as defined by eligibility for free school meals, EverFSM in the National Pupil Database).
+- 1. Whether the programme boosts pupil's academic achievement? - 2.
+Whether the programme improves pupils' well-being, measured by the Child Health Questionnaire (CHQ-87)? - 3.
+Whether any impact of the programme on academic attainment is moderated by its impact on well-being; and (This question will not be investigated due to data limitations and legal considerations that impeded sharing the data with NIESR) - 4.
+Whether there is a differential impact on disadvantaged pupils (as defined by eligibility for free school meals, EverFSM in the National Pupil Database) with respect to academic achievement?